tolopsy/django-ecommerce/README.md

-AN E-COMMERCE DJANGO PROJECT
+AN E-COMMERCE DJANGO PROJECT.

 # This is an e-commerce django project with all the fundamental features of an online store.
+I named it Oloja

 # The templates used in the frontend is designed by https://boostrapious.com.